In development · Solo dev · UE 5.7.4

 • Core movement & shooting mechanics

-• Basic weapon customization
+• Basic weapon prototype

-• First playable map
+• First playable map (whitebox)

-• Listen server networking
+• Listen server networking baseline

-Combat Systems
+Core Combat Systems

 • Full ballistics implementation